Standard Homestead Exemption for Veterans with Disabilities (SHEVD)

 To qualify, applicants must:

-- Sell the disabled veteran’s previous homestead property before transferring this exemption to his or her new primary residence.
+- Sell the disabled veteran’s previous homestead property before transferring this exemption to his or her new primary residence

 To Apply: